jesusfer/varse/README.md

-# Varse.io
+# Varse

-Varse is a tool for updating server variables at runtime.
+Varse is a tool for updating application variables at runtime.
 It has a dashboard for managing variables and an SDK for reading variables.
 It has built-in team managment for sharing configs across a team.

 ## Use Cases